Bill Clinton defends charity, says won't give up paid speeches

 A State Department spokesman said on Monday the department was "not aware of any evidence" that donations to the foundation influenced the actions that Clinton took as secretary of state.

-(Additional reporting by Arshad Mohammed and Peter Cooney; Editing by Bernadette Baum, Ted Botha and Ken Wills)
+(Additional reporting by Arshad Mohammed; Editing by Bernadette Baum and Ted Botha)